 - Preventing Financial Abuse of Older People with Dementia - Click here for more information

 The financial abuse of people with dementia is a concern to Alzheimer's Australia NSW with staff hearing about numerous cases.
 This research was conducted to examine how the abuse occurs and what can be done to prevent or reduce the incidence of it.
-The Paper includes examples of financial abuse of people with dementia which highlight the ways in which it is perpetrated and the devastating effects it has for victims and their loved ones.

 Training and Awareness